 The fictitious identity of Xenia hotels

 In the early 50s, after two world wars and one civil war, the Greek state was effectively bankrupt.
-On that basis, the Greek government decided to initiate the ambitious Xenia project; a nationwide hotel construction programme aimed at creating accommodation infrastructure for the development of a tourist industry to contribute in rebooting the economy.
-Throughout the 1960’s and 70’s the 59 Xenia Hotels that were built thrived financially.
+On that basis, the Greek government decided to initiate the ambitious Xenia project; a nationwide hotel construction programme aimed at creating accommodation infrastructure.
+That would set the basis for the development of a tourist industry, to contribute in rebooting the economy.
+Throughout the 1960’s and 70’s the 59 functioning Xenia Hotels thrived financially.
 Although widely celebrated for their glorious post-war modernist architecture, they however never had a consistent visual identity.
-By the 1990’s after decades of mismanagement, the Xenia project became inextricably linked to the Greek financial meltdown and fell into administration.
+By the 1990’s, after decades of mismanagement, the Xenia project became inextricably linked to the Greek financial meltdown and fell into administration.

 ‘The fictitious visual identity programme of Xenia Hotels’ is the first instalment of Time travel branding; a trilogy of concept projects advocating design as a form of speculative research and presented as a series of talks across Europe and the US.